Thermobaric weapon: Effects

 the effect of an FAE explosion within confined spaces is immense.
 Those near the ignition point are obliterated.
 Those at the fringe are likely to suffer many internal, invisible injuries, including burst eardrums and crushed inner ear organs, severe concussions, ruptured lungs and internal organs, and possibly blindness.

 Another Defense Intelligence Agency document speculates that, because the "shock and pressure waves cause minimal damage to brain tissue ... it is possible that victims of FAEs are not rendered unconscious by the blast, but instead suffer for several seconds or minutes while they suffocate".

 Development

-German
+Germany

-The first attempts occurred during the First World War when incendiary shells (in German 'Brandgranate') used a slow but intense burning material, such as tar impregnated tissue and gunpowder dust.
+The first attempts occurred during World War I when incendiary shells (in German 'Brandgranate') used a slow but intense burning material, such as tar-impregnated tissue and gunpowder dust.
 These shells burned for approximately 2 minutes after the shell exploded and spread the burning elements in every direction.

 In World War II, the German Wehrmacht attempted to develop a thermobaric weapon, under the direction of the Austrian physicist Mario Zippermayr.

-The weapon was claimed by a weapons specialist (K.L.
-Bergmann) to have been tested on the Eastern front under the code-name "Taifun B" and was ready for deployment during the Normandy invasion in June, 1944.
-Apparently, canisters of a charcoal, aluminium and aviation fuel would have been launched, followed with a secondary launch of incendiary rockets.
-It was destroyed by a Western artillery barrage minutes before being fired just before Operation Cobra.